-- Your child’s doctor will contact you about the test results and plan for medical care.
+- Your child’s health care provider will contact you about the test results and explain the plan for their medical care.

-- Glucagon: This medicine can also cause low blood sugar, which can lead to nausea and vomiting.
-After the test has been completed, a snack or meal will help to make your child feel better.
+- Glucagon: This medicine can cause low blood sugar, which can lead to nausea and vomiting.
+After the test is done, a snack or meal will help make your child feel better.